tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 A complete description of the input and methods used to construct the TIC and CTL are provided in the TIC paper prepared by the TSWG team (Stassun et al. 2017, available [here](http://adsabs.harvard.edu/abs/2017arXiv170600495S)).
 The current full versions of the TIC and CTL are hosted publicly at the Mikulski Archive for Space Telescopes (MAST, available [here](https://archive.stsci.edu/tess/)) and a high priority subset of the CTL is available via the Filtergraph data visualization system (available [here](http://filtergraph.vanderbilt.edu/tess_ctl)).
 Subsequent versions of the TIC and CTL containing additional data (e.g. Gaia) will be generated and made available leading up to the TESS launch.

 Guest Investigators must include the TIC identification number when selecting targets if there is an entry in the TIC.
 For targets not in the TIC, GIs must provide the coordinates of the source and a TESS magnitude.
 Software for [estimating TESS magnitudes is available](proposal-tools.html).
 The latest version of the TIC is [available from the MAST](http://archive.stsci.edu/tess/all_products.html) and described further in the [Data Access](data-access.html) page.
 Documentation for the TIC can be found on [arXiv](https://arxiv.org/abs/1706.00495).
 There will be several deliveries of preliminary versions of the TIC prior to launch to allow testing.
 A formal delivery of the TIC will occur a few months before launch.

+### Core science targets
+To aid in proposal preparation we have made a [comma-separated variable file](data/core-science-targets.csv) available that contains the list of the top 100,000 priority targets in the southern ecliptic hemisphere.

 ## Observability of targets
 We have developed software to determine whether any target can be observed by TESS and for how many sectors.
 Details are provided on our [proposal tools page](proposal-tools.html)